-On the other hand, some positive developments must be noted, according to the World Bank & IFC Doing Business 2013, Cameroon has made major progress in several areas including starting a company and trading across borders.
-Starting a company in Cameroon requires an entrepreneur to go through 5 procedural steps, 15 days on average at a cost of approximately 35.8% of GNI per capita.
-Moreover, according to the US Department of State 2013, in February 2010 the government set up a one-stop shop as a pilot project in Yaounde, aiming to simplify the process for registering a business.
-In the following year, the network of one-stop shops had expanded to the cities of Bafoussam, Douala, Garoua, and Bamenda.
-Moreover, in March 2010, the government also established three Certified Taxation Management Centres (in French), primarily for SMEs, to provide assistance in management, supervision, and payment of fiscal obligations.
+According to the World Bank & IFC's Doing Business 2014, Cameroon has made progress in several areas including in starting a company and in trading across borders.
+According to the US Department of State 2013, the government has set up a one-stop shop aimed at simplifying business registration in a number of cities, including Yaounde, Bafoussam, Douala, Garoua and Bamenda.
+The government also established three Certified Taxation Management Centres (in French), primarily for SMEs, to provide assistance in the management, supervision and payment of fiscal obligations.

-Central public institutions are often ineffective and, according to the Bertelsmann Foundation 2012, peripheral powers of traditional authorities frequently exceed the power of state representatives.
-There is a risk that these leaders may occasionally act to enforce their own policies, and the government continues to struggle to fully co-opt them to its agenda.
-Public procurement is reportedly also a problematic area, even though some progress has been made since 2002, where systematic post-fact audits were conducted on valuable contracts.
-According to the same source, foreign trade is distorted by state regulation, special rules and tariff barriers, although Cameroon's membership in the Economic and Monetary Community of Central Africa (in French, CEMAC) has facilitated the establishment of some common trade rules.
+Central public institutions are often ineffective and, according to the Bertelsmann Foundation 2014, peripheral powers of traditional authorities frequently exceed the power of state representatives.
+There is a risk that these leaders may occasionally act to enforce their own policies and the government continues to struggle to fully co-opt them to its agenda.
+Even though recent progress has been made, public procurement is reportedly a problematic area.
+According to the same source, foreign trade is distorted by state regulation, special rules and tariff barriers, although Cameroon's membership in the Economic and Monetary Community of Central Africa (CEMAC, in French) has facilitated the establishment of some common trade rules.
 CEMAC also sets uniform rules of the game for market participants, but state intervention continues and the institutional setting for free markets and competition is reportedly inadequate.